 The Southeast Fisheries Science Center (SEFSC) Mississippi Laboratories has conducted standardized bottom longline surveys in the Gulf of Mexico (GOM), Caribbean, and Southern North Atlantic (Atlantic) since 1995.
 This document describes the development of nine indices using a delta-lognormal methodology with year, area, hook-type, depth, salinity and temperature being tested for inclusion as variables in each model.
-The models developed were as follows: blacknose shark for GOM; blacknose shark for Atlantic south of 37° north latitude; blacknose shark for both areas combined; Atlantic sharpnose shark for GOM; Atlantic sharpnose shark for Atlantic south of 37° north latitude; Atlantic shark complex for both areas combined; small coastal shark complex for GOM; small coastal shark complex for Atlantic south of 37° north latitude; and small coastal shark complex for both areas combined.
+The models developed were as follows: blacknose shark for GOM; blacknose shark for Atlantic south of 37° north latitude; blacknose shark for both areas combined; Atlantic sharpnose shark for GOM; Atlantic sharpnose shark for domain of 37° north latitude; Atlantic sharpnose shark for both areas combined; small coastal shark complex for Atlantic south of 37° north latitude; and small coastal shark complex for both areas combined.
 The impact of Hurricane Katrina on the survey was noticeable in 2005, and the model could not completely compensate for the resulting lack of effort.
-The blacknose and finetooth data from the GOM and Atlantic were found to be insufficient, but all other species in both the GOM and Atlantic were considered viable for base case because of the long time series.
+The blacknose and finetooth data from the GOM and Atlantic were considered viable for base case because of the long time series.